 - We completed the migration of 3.2 million in-force policies administered by Diligenta onto the new administration platform, BaNCS, making policy administration more efficient and giving customers access to their policies online. - We continued to streamline the Group's actuarial modelling systems, and parallel ran the new model with existing models for 2013, simplifying modelling processes and allowing consistent capital management across the business.
 As a result, the existing models are expected to be decommissioned during 2014. - The outsourcing of Phoenix Life and Ignis investment administration and related back office services to HSBC Bank plc is now well progressed, with completion expected in 2015. - We worked closely with our outsource partners to prevent £12.4 million of potential transfers to pensions liberation fraud schemes.
 Had these cases proceeded, policyholders could have suffered substantial tax charges and high administration fees and potentially could have been left with no pension at all when they reached retirement. - In September 2013, we agreed the sale of our entire interest in BA(GI), which holds the Group's residual, non-core general insurance business with liabilities totalling £38 million (net of reinsurance), to National Indemnity Company.
-Completion took place on 18 March 2014 following regulatory approval and is expected to have a marginally positive impact on the Group's MCEV during 2014.
+Completion took place on 18 March 2014 following regulatory approval and is expected to have a marginally positive impact on the Group's MCEV during 2014. - During 2013, we increased the distributable estate by £565 million, with around 115,000 policyholders benefiting from the distribution of £157 million of estate during 2013.

-NET THIRD PARTY INFLOWS £1.9bn 2012: £1.6bn
+Net third party inflows £1.9bn 2012: £1.6bn